How To Train A Dog To Come When Called

 Tips: When you're away from home, avoid making the hiding place too difficult.
 This can be stressful for your dog, and it won't be much fun.
 Also, time your calls for when you know your dog will easily disengage from their exploring.
 We do not recommend hide and seek as a way to frighten your dog into thinking you've abandoned them because he wasn't paying attention.
 Make this game fun, upbeat, and full of happy reconnections.

-Los Angeles dog trainer Alexandra Bassett is the owner of Dog Savvy, a dog training company based in Los Angeles that specializes in positive, science-and-game-based dog and puppy training and solving problem dog behaviors like dog anxiety, dog separation anxiety, leash reactivity, and aggression.
+Los Angeles dog trainer Alexandra Bassett is the owner of Dog Savvy Los Angeles, a positive dog and puppy training company in Los Angeles that specializes in positive, science-and-game-based dog and puppy training and solving problem dog behaviors like dog anxiety, dog separation anxiety, leash reactivity, and aggression.